noshp/gitgud/README.md

 ## What is git

 Git is a version control system used to track changes on files on your computer.
 It is most widely used for managing and maintaining source code for software.
-It was built by the all mighty Linus Torvalds, he built git because it was getting too difficult to maintain the Linux project.
+It was built by this guy name Linus Torvalds, he built git because it was getting too difficult to maintain the Linux project.

 ![](img/linus-middle-finger.jpg)